 No matter your hair type, there are styling sprays on the market that will help your hair look better either by creating volume or taming frizz.

 If your hair tends to be dry, your battles will be with frizz and getting hair to settle down.

 To avoid weighing the top of your head down with product, apply product at the back of your head where hair is thickest, working it through the sides and then to the top of the head.

-It's good to have both curling irons and flat irons in your beauty tool arsenal.
-They're good to have on hand if you want to change up your look.
-They both work on all hair types.
+It's good to have both curling irons and flat irons in your beauty tool arsenal if you want to change up your look.
 Curling irons add volume to flat hair and structure to wavy hair.
 Flat irons will tame curls and flatten straight hair even more so.
-Always use a flat iron with ceramic plates, it is much safer on hair.
+Always use a flat iron with ceramic plates, as it is much safer on hair.

 An Ionic Blow Dryer